Easiest way to change property management

-It is not uncommon to change owners or managers for a rental property.
-There is a standard process to follow, which involves administrative and communication steps.
-As the new owner or manager, past problems (“he said, she said”) and tenants’ emotions will become your responsibility.
+You may be transitioning to a new property manager, because you are unhappy with the current results and/or operations.
+Or, you may have recently purchased an investment property (congrats!) and want to put it under the property management solution that you trust.
+Below is a standard process to follow as you transition property managers, which involves administrative and communication steps.
+As the new owner or property manager, past issues (“he said, she said”) and tenants’ emotions will become your responsibility.
 It is important to remain professional and responsible during the entire transition process.

 The first step in the transition is to receive as much as you can about the history of the property and tenants.
 The prior management may not be as organized as you, and therefore it is your responsibility to request and confirm receipt of the most important documents.
 Here are the major items you should expect to receive:

 Some past managers will provide high level spreadsheets with this information, to make your life easier as well.
 If you do not receive any of these items listed above, then have a plan on how to update your records on the item.
 For example, if there is not a move-in inspection for one of the rental units, then you should plan to perform a mid tenancy inspection.
 Refer to this article on the Rental Inspection Guides, as well as Privacy Concerns and Rights for rental properties.